I'm a librarian who lives in Chicagoland with my wife and kid (9

 played through my stereo using a

 Squeezebox.
-They songs get listed
+The songs then get listed

-at Last.fm.
-You can subscribe to
+at Last.fm where you can subscribe to

-my station there!
+my station!
 I'm also on Rdio

 and Spotify.
 Or if you really want to get old school you can take a